shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/cant-use-file-linking-toolkit-app-chrome.md

 ## Troubleshooting on other OSes

-If you have issues with the Shotgun Desktop integration on other OSes, please contact our [support team](https://support.shotgunsoftware.com/hc/en-us/requests/new) so that we can assist you and update this article.
+If you have issues with the {% include product %} Desktop integration on other OSes, please contact our [support team](https://support.shotgunsoftware.com/hc/en-us/requests/new) so that we can assist you and update this article.